Top 10 Cambodian Street Food: A Culinary Adventure

 1. Blend curry paste ingredients into a smooth paste.

-2. Cook fish in 2 cups water; remove, flake, and reserve broth.
+2. Cook fish in 2 cups water for 10 minutes; remove, flake, and reserve broth.

-3. Sauté curry paste in 1 tbsp oil, add coconut milk, fish sauce, sugar, and reserved broth; simmer 10 minutes.
+3. Sauté curry paste in 1 tbsp oil over medium heat for 2 minutes, add coconut milk, fish sauce, palm sugar, and reserved broth; simmer for 10 minutes.

-5. Cook noodles, drain, and serve with curry sauce, topped with banana blossoms, cucumber, green beans, sprouts, and mint.
-Optional: Sprinkle with coconut flakes for a tropical twist.
+5. Cook rice noodles according to package instructions, drain, and divide into bowls.
+Pour curry sauce over noodles, top with banana blossoms, cucumber, green beans, bean sprouts, and mint.
+Optional: Sprinkle with toasted coconut flakes for a tropical twist.

 Kuy Teav: Noodle Soup